 This version is a little more complicated.
 But it essential for this version to be carried out because it produces reduced NADP.
 NADP is a coenzyme, similar to NAD and FAD in respiration.
 The reduced form is needed for the light-independent reaction, so it must be produced here otherwise photosynthesis would grind to a halt.

 Here is how non-cyclic photophosphorylation works.
-Remember that light energy causes three things to happen at the same time here – it excites electrons in PSI, excites electrons in PSII, and splits water in a process called photolysis.
+Remember that light energy causes three things to happen at the same time here – it excites electrons in PS1, excites electrons in PS2, and splits water in a process called photolysis.

-1. Light energy (wavelength 680nm) is absorbed by the photosynthetic pigments (e.g. chlorophyll) in PSII, which excites electrons so they move to a higher energy level and are released from the pigments (photoionisation).
+- Light energy is absorbed by the photosynthetic pigments (e.g. chlorophyll) in PS2, which excites electrons so they get raised to a higher energy level and are released from the pigments (photoionisation).

-2. The electrons move to the electron carrier proteins and lose energy.
-The energy is used to actively transport H+ ions from the stroma into the thylakoid to create a concentration gradient across the thylakoid membrane.
+- The electrons are passed to the electron transport chain.
+As they are passed from one electron carrier to the next, the energy released from the electron transfer is used to pump H+ ions from the stroma into the thylakoid to create a proton gradient across the thylakoid membrane.

-3. The electrons are passed to PSI to replace electrons which have been lost during photoionisation of the chlorophyll in PSI.
+- The electrons are passed to PS1 to replace electrons which have been lost during photoionisation of the chlorophyll in PS1.

-4. The electrons lost from PSII are replaced by photolysis of water.
-Light energy causes water inside the thylakoid to split into electrons (which move to PSII), H+ ions, and oxygen.
-Water is oxidised to oxygen.
+- The electrons lost from PS2 are replaced by electrons from photolysis of water.
+Light energy causes water inside the thylakoid to split into electrons (which move to PS2), H+ ions, and oxygen.

-5. H+ ions diffuse down the concentration gradient created in step 2 into the stroma through ATP synthase.
+- H+ ions diffuse down the proton gradient created in step 2 into the stroma through ATP synthase.
 This drives phosphorylation of ADP to ATP.
 (This is chemiosmosis.)

-6. The excited electrons lost from PSI are accepted by NADP (along with a H+ ion) to form reduced NADP in the stroma (so formation of reduced NADP requires light energy).
+- The excited electrons lost from PS1 are accepted by NADP (along with a H+ ion) to form reduced NADP in the stroma (so formation of reduced NADP requires light energy).

-Note: remember that H+ ions are in effect just protons, so a concentration gradient of H+ ions could be called a proton gradient.
+Note: remember that H+ ions are in effect just protons, which is why a concentration gradient of H+ ions can be called a proton gradient.

 In the next article we will see what the reduced NADP and ATP produced during the light-dependent reaction are used for.